 What is Arquivo.pt

-Arquivo.pt is a research infrastructure that archives and preserves web pages published in Portugal since 1996 and has an online search service that provides access to all the archived information.
-The main goal of this FCCN unit service is to preserve the information published on the web for memory, study and research, with open access to the entire population.
+Arquivo.pt is a research infrastructure that has been archiving and preserving web pages published in Portugal since 1996 and has an online search service that gives access to all the archived information.
+The main objective of this service of the FCCN unit is to preserve the information published on the web for memory, study and research, with open access to the entire population.

 With a connection to the world of research illustrated by the presence of Arquivo.pt in Registry of Research Data Repositories, a platform used by international researchers as a source of open data, this service has been developing several activities to identify online data related to Research & Development (R&D) projects, in order to preserve them in a systematic way.